arvidn/libtorrent/docs/manual.rst

 ``use_interface()`` sets the network interface this torrent will use when it opens outgoing connections.
 By default, it uses the same interface as the session_ uses to listen on.
-The parameter must be a string containing an ip-address (either an IPv4 or IPv6 address).
-If the string does not conform to this format and exception is thrown.
+The parameter must be a string containing one or more, comma separated, ip-address (either an IPv4 or IPv6 address).
+When specifying multiple interfaces, the torrent will round-robin which interface to use for each outgoing conneciton.
+This is useful for clients that are multi-homed.

 info_hash()